 Passive Residence for International Athletes, Scientists and Artists

-The third, and probably least common, option for applying for passive residency in Andorra is also known as “Category C” or “Type III”.
-This classification is similar to Category B, but instead of those in business is geared towards people who top-level participants in sports, academic research or culture.
+This is the third, and probably least common option for applying for passive residency in Andorra.
+This classification is similar to Passive Residence for International Business Professionals, but is instead geared towards people who top-level participants in sports, academic research or culture.

-As well as the common requirements for passive residency, those applying for this category, must:
+As well as the common requirements for passive residency, those applying for this visa, must: